ankerboi/4-3-converter/README.md

 ## How to Use

-- Download 4.3.py
-- Drag your video onto the script
+Drag your video onto the exe
-- Done!
-(FFmpeg auto-downloads on first run)

-## Requirements

-- Python 3.6+
-- FFmpeg (auto-installs on Windows)